 The following sections offer some suggested readings linked to core topics and concepts explored in each of the modules.
-Many of the suggested text books will provide a sound basis for each of these areas.
-At masters level we expect you to engage with the learning literatures, identifying papers that support the ideas you put forward in written work.
-You can find more information on how to develop your study skills in order to do these well within the Study Skills Moodle site (part of your VLE).
+Many of the suggested textbooks will provide a sound basis for each of these areas.
+At Masters level we expect you to engage with the learning literatures, identifying papers that support the ideas you put forward in written work.
+You can find more information on how to develop your study skills in order to do these well within the Student Information Area (part of your VLE).